 “The best things in life are free.”
 You don’t have to spend money on material goods to have a happy life.
 A quiet dinner with friends or family can be a wonderful, memorable event.
 Saving money and being happy aren’t mutually exclusive.

 “Don’t put all your eggs in one basket.”
 Asset allocation—how you divide your funds among stocks, bonds and cash—is a major determining factor in building wealth.
 A simple all-inclusive financial holding, such as a target-date fund, can be sufficient.

 And what’s the truth?
 It can be summed up in two phrases.

 “If it sounds too good to be true, it almost certainly is.”
 Don’t be a victim of fraud, identity theft and imposter scam.
 Protect your Social Security number and other vital personal information.
 Practice these safeguards:

 “This isn’t rocket science.”
 To have a secure financial future, you don’t need to go to school and learn the rule of 72, what standard deviation is or how to calculate the present value of an asset.
 You don’t need to be like Warren Buffett.
 You just need to be like Neil Young, and keep it simple and easy.
 If you practice these three basic financial chords and know the truth, your financial life will be a hit.

 Dennis Friedman retired at age 58 from Boeing Aerospace Company.
 He enjoys reading and writing about personal finance.
-His previous blogs include First Impressions, Family Inc. and Creative Destruction.
+His previous articles include First Impressions, Family Inc. and Creative Destruction.
 Follow Dennis on Twitter @dmfrie.